isomerpages/ogp-buildforgood/_get-involved/Be a Builder.md

 description: ""
 ---
 ## **What's in it for You**
-💰 **Funding** - Bring your projects to the next level with cash funding up to S$10,000
+💰 **Support** - Bring your projects to the next level with mentoring and sponsorship

-👁 **Visibility** - Present your solutions to government leaders and citizens, and shine a light on issues which you're passionate about
+👁 **Visibility** - Present your solutions to government leaders and citizens, and shine a light on issues you're passionate about

-👤 **Mentorship** - Refine your solution with the guidance of mentors and domain experts
+👤 **Impact** - Solve problems on the ground with beneficiaries and NGOs

 ✍️ **Workshops** - Upskill yourself through curated engineering, design, and product workshops